First South West: Truronian

+Independent operator Truronian was sold to FirstGroup in April 2008.
+Its 50 buses were absorbed into its Cornish services but its 20 coaches retained the brand for private hire and contract services.
+These later expanded into Somerset.
+Truronian was sold to Go South West when First closed its Cornish operations.

 Adventures by Bus

-In May 2021, the 'Adventures by Bus' brand commenced operations across First South West's service area, with operations shared between the existing Kernow and Buses of Somerset divisions.
-The brand included many seasonally operated routes.
-These included; The Dartmoor Explorer, Lands End Coaster, Falmouth Coaster, Atlantic Coaster, and Exmoor Coaster services.
+The 'Adventures by Bus' brand operated across First South West's service area from May 2021.
+It provided many seasonal routes, including the Dartmoor Explorer, Lands End Coaster, Falmouth Coaster, Atlantic Coaster, and Exmoor Coaster services.
 Many of these services operated using open-top vehicles across the summer season.
-Adventures by Bus services operated out of multiple depots and outstations across the service area, all of which were owned and operated by either Kernow or Buses of Somerset.
+Adventures by Bus services operated out of various depots and outstations.
 Adventures by Bus brought First services back to Devon for the first time since September 2015.